leylabmpi/SynTracker/README.md

 **Strain tracking in complex microbiomes using synteny analysis reveals per-species modes of evolution.**
 Enav H, Paz I and Ley RE.
 Nature Biotechnology (2024).
 DOI: https://doi.org/10.1038/s41587-024-02276-2

+## Contact

+If you encounter a problem or need some advising in running your specific dataset, please send an email to: hagay.enav@tuebingen.mpg.de or inbal.paz@tuebingen.mpg.de .